 You can find additional printables here:

-I am not a doctor.
-My advice is simply what I have found from my own research and education.
-Please read the information I have linked to for more expert sources and take a first aid / CPR course for complete training.
+I am not a doctor, this article was written from my own research and education.
+Please read the information I have linked to below for more expert sources and take a first aid / CPR course for complete training.

 Becky is a wildlife enthusiast and pet and livestock care expert with a diploma in canine nutrition.
 With over a decade of experience in animal welfare, Becky lends her expertise to Simple Family Preparedness through insightful info about pets, livestock, bee keeping, and the practicalities of homesteading.